lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 These words apply to all who receive responsibility to serve and lead in the Savior’s Church.

-Seek the Lord’s guidance to help you learn and fulfill the duties of your calling.
-As you study the scriptures, look for leadership principles the Savior demonstrated and taught.
-Applying the principles in this chapter will also help you lead more effectively in the Savior’s Church.
+Applying the principles in this chapter will help you lead more effectively in the Savior’s Church.

 4.2.1